nvmwill/nexmo-developer/_tutorials/en/video/publish-streams/javascript/7-stop-publisher-stream.md

 ---
-title: Stopping a publisher from streaming and detecting when a published stream leaves a session
+title: Stop a publisher stream and detecting when a published stream session ends
 description: "Learn how to publish Vonage Video API streams in your web application.
 Once you have connected to a session, you can send video, audio, and messages by publishing a stream."
 product: video
 ---